MahsaNafei/sqlalchemy-challenge/README.md

 ### Introduction

 This project involves the climate data analysis and creating a web-based interface using Flask to access the analyzed data.
 The analysis includes exploring precipitation data, station information, temperature data, and more.
-This README explains the main components of this project.

 ### Data Analysis